galakhov/tg-channelposts-aggregator/README.md

 #### Which Docker Hub's Webhook URLs are valid to use with the Drone.io's API?

-To process an external call we use the built-in [Drone.io's REST API endpoint](https://docs.drone.io/api/overview/), which receives GET, POST, DELETE and other external requests.
+To process an external call I use the built-in [Drone.io's REST API endpoint](https://docs.drone.io/api/overview/), which receives GET, POST, DELETE and other external requests.

 Accessing the endpoint, you can, for instance, view the list of the recent deployments (the _deployments_ in the Drone CI/CD platform are called _builds_) in one of your repositories by sending the following **GET** request using _curl_ or just by opening this page in your browser: